alphaone/alphaone.github.io/_includes/about.md

 To be able to successfully bring our ideas of modern software development into the world, I **founded a company** named [inoxio Quality Services GmbH](https://inoxio.de) together with two friends in 2007.
-Since then countless projects all over Germany utilized our know-how in the fields of development, testing, and operations.
+Since then countless projects all over Germany and Europe utilized our know-how in the fields of development, testing, and operations.